 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-- certain medicines for fungal infections like fluconazole, itraconazole, ketoconazole, posaconazole, voriconazole
+- Certain medications for fungal infections like fluconazole, itraconazole, ketoconazole, posaconazole, voriconazole

 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

-- methylene blue (injected into a vein)
+- Methylene blue (injected into a vein)

-This medicine may also interact with the following:
+This medication may also interact with the following:

-- aspirin and aspirin-like medicines
+- Aspirin and aspirin-like medications

-- certain medicines for depression, anxiety, or psychotic disturbances
+- Certain medications for depression, anxiety, or psychotic disturbances

-- certain medicines for migraine headaches like almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan
+- Certain medications for migraine headaches like almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan

-- certain medicines for sleep
+- Certain medications for sleep

-- NSAIDS, medicines for pain and inflammation, like ibuprofen or naproxen
+- NSAIDS, medications for pain and inflammation, like ibuprofen or naproxen

-- other medicines that prolong the QT interval (cause an abnormal heart rhythm) like dofetilide, ziprasidone
+- Other medications that prolong the QT interval (cause an abnormal heart rhythm) like dofetilide, ziprasidone

-- supplements like St. John's wort, kava kava, valerian
+- Supplements like St. John's wort, kava kava, valerian

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.